ciaran28/DatabricksAutomation/README.md

 Ensure that the Service Principal names are unique within your Tenant.
 If not unique, you may see the error "Insufficient privileges to complete the operation"

 ## Secrets
-Create Github Secret titled **AZURE_CREDENTIALS** using the output generated from the previous command.
+Create GitHub Secret titled **AZURE_CREDENTIALS** using the output generated from the previous command.

 <img width="420" alt="image" src="https://user-images.githubusercontent.com/108273509/192110733-90975739-6f2d-46f3-8fe8-45cb0cf60b20.png">